What is neuroception? (definition)

 Kids with faulty neuroception tend to detect danger even when no real threat is present.
 Simple changes such as entering new situations, seeing strangers, losing their favorite sippy cup, or having toys taken away can be mistaken as a cue of danger triggering a defensive reaction.

 In the eyes of outsiders, these children are easily set off by anything that doesn’t go their way.

 Children’s defensive mechanisms tend to be disruptive.
 They are viewed as spoiled or unruly.

-If parents believe their kids lack discipline, or punish them severely to correct their behavior, they create more threats (real ones) to their child.
+If parents believe their kids lack discipline or punish them severely to correct their behavior, they create more threats (real ones) to their children.